COYNE NETS HAT TRICK AS NORTHEASTERN UPENDS VERMONT, 6-3

-Sophomore forward Kendall Coyne had three goals and an assist for the Huskies
+Sophomore forward Kendall Coyne posts twhree goals and assist for Huskies

 BURLINGTON, Vt. - Kendall Coyne recorded a natural hat trick as the Northeastern Huskies defeated Vermont 6-3 at Gutterson Fieldhouse in Hockey East action Sunday afternoon.